Tributes for Rosalynn Carter pour in from Washington, D.C., and around the country

 The former first lady had been diagnosed with dementia earlier this year.
 She continued to live with her husband in Plains, Georgia, and entered home hospice care last week, her family said.

+President Biden and first lady Jill Biden shared a joint statement mourning the death of Rosalynn Carter.

+"First Lady Rosalynn Carter walked her own path, inspiring a nation and the world along the way," the Bidens said.
+"Throughout her incredible life as First Lady of Georgia and the First Lady of the United States, Rosalynn did so much to address many of society's greatest needs.
+She was a champion for equal rights and opportunities for women and girls; an advocate for mental health and wellness for every person; and a supporter of the often unseen and uncompensated caregivers of our children, aging loved ones, and people with disabilities."

-First lady Jill Biden shared the news of Rosalynn Carter's death while at a Sunday event at Naval Air Station in Norfolk, Virginia.
+Jill Biden had earlier shared the news of Rosalynn Carter's death while at a Sunday event at Naval Air Station in Norfolk, Virginia.

-"She was well known for her efforts on mental health and caregiving and women's rights," Biden said.
+"She was well known for her efforts on mental health and caregiving and women's rights," she said.

 Former President Donald Trump took to social media to pay tribute to Rosalynn Carter.
 Trump remembered the former first lady as "a great humanitarian" and "a champion for mental health."